Shelley, Idaho: Idaho Annual Spud Day

 The annual Spud Day Potato Festival at the Shelley City Park attracts thousands as seen from a helicopter in September 2011.

-In September, 1927, Shelley hosted its first Spud Day (Now called The Idaho Spud Day), now a yearly tradition usually taking place on the third Saturday each September.
-During this first Spud day, 10,000 people were served hot baked potatoes with butter.
-This tradition continues each year, along with several other events.
-These events have included a parade that features the various clubs and bands of the schools in the area, as well as local businesses and groups.
-Other events include the spud tug - where teams play a game of tug of war over a pit of mashed potatoes blended together in a cement truck, spud run - a set of 1-mile and 5k races, concerts, fairground booths and games, and a demolition derby hosted at nearby North Bingham County Park.
-This event is usually the beginning of Spud Harvest, a 2-week break from school to allow students to assist in the seasons potato harvest.
+In September 1927, Shelley hosted its first Spud Day (Now called The Idaho Spud Day), now a yearly tradition usually taking place on the third Saturday each September During this first Spud day, 10,000 people were served hot baked potatoes with butter This tradition continues each year, along with several other events These events have included a parade that features the various clubs and bands of the schools in the area, as well as local businesses and groups Other events include the spud tug - where teams play a game of tug of war over a pit of mashed potatoes blended in a cement truck, spud run - a set of 1-mile and 5k races, concerts, fairground booths and games, and a demolition derby hosted at nearby North Bingham County Park.
+This event is usually the beginning of Spud Harvest, a 2-week break from school to allow students to assist in the season's potato harvest.